Home

 The DeFi and crypto landscape continues to evolve with innovations in artificial intelligence, tokenization, stablecoins, decentralized trading and on-chain financial infrastructure.

-Staying informed through DeFi News and crypto news is essential to identify key trends and anticipate market movements.
+Staying informed through DeFi news and crypto news is essential to identify key trends and anticipate market movements.
 The strongest narratives in 2026 are increasingly connected to real activity: protocol fees, liquidity depth, lending demand, trading volume, stablecoin flows, institutional adoption and security.

-In June 2026, the most important DeFi and crypto market themes include:
+In July 2026, the most important DeFi and crypto market themes include:

 - Hyperliquid and the rise of high-performance perpetual DEXs;